Aqaba: Religion

 ِIslam represents the majority of the population of Aqaba, but Christianity still exists today.
 Approximately 5,000 Christian families live in the city.
 There are several churches in the city and multiple Christian schools including Rosary Sisters School Aqaba.

 Cityscape

 Residential buildings in Aqaba are made up of 4 stories, of which are covered with sandstone or limestone.
 The city has no high-rises; however, Marsa Zayed project is planned to dramatically change that reality through the construction of several high-rise towers that host hotels, residential units, offices and clinics.

 Culture

 Museums

 The largest museum in Aqaba is the Aqaba Archaeological Museum.

 Lifestyle

 Aqaba has recently experienced a great growth in its nightlife, especially during the dramatic increase of tourist number in the 2000s.

-Cuisine

-The fact that the city is the only coastal city in Jordan has created a distinctive cuisine relative to other Jordanian cities.
-Main dishes include Sayadeyah, a combination of rice, fish and spices, a dish common among Arab coastal cities.
-Kishnah is fish, tomatoes and onions cooked together.
-Bukhari is made up of rice, meat, hummus beans, ghee and spices popular with wedding ceremonies.
-Aqabawi desserts include Al-Hooh, which consists of layers of pastry stuffed with nuts or dates that are then fried in ghee and dipped in sugar syrup.
-Dates and ghee, consisting of fresh dates dipped in ghee, is a simple dessert also commonly presented to guests.

 Transport

 Rail

-The Aqaba railway system is only used for cargo transportation and no longer functions for travelers, with the exception of the route to Wadi Rum.
-If and when an Israeli railway to Eilat is built, it might either be extended across the border to Jordan or enable passengers traveling from Gush Dan to Aqaba to cross the border via road transport.
+The Aqaba railway which transported phosphate to the old port ceased operations in 2018.
+A successor line to transport phosphate from Al Shidiya and Ghor es-Safi to the new terminal in Port of Aqaba is planned through an agreement between Jordan's Ministry for Transport and Etihad Rail.

+There has been propositions to connect Eilat to Aqaba by rail.